Click on the category dropdown below to see the submissions criteria.

 There are no sales qualifications for this category.

-Final decisions on category eligibility are at the discretion of CARAS.
+Final decisions on category eligibility is at the discretion of CARAS.

 SUBMISSIONS MUST INCLUDE

-- Links and or documentation of ongoing Community Engagement with families of young children (can include proof of online media initiatives, links to Facebook or YouTube live streams, other live appearances, online shows or music videos, and/or notable touring dates/shows geared towards children 0-9, etc).Final decisions on category eligibility are at the discretion of CARAS.
+• Links and or documentation of ongoing Community Engagement with families of young children (can include proof of online media initiatives, links to Facebook or YouTube live streams, other live appearances, online shows or music videos, and/or notable touring dates/shows geared towards children 0-9, etc).Final decisions on category eligibility is at the discretion of CARAS.

 ADJUDICATION

-A screen down process may take place prior to the judges’ review.
+A screen down process may take place prior to Round 1 voting, taking into account the quality of music.

 ADDITIONAL INFORMATION